 The Dominican Republic occupies the eastern two-thirds of the island of Hispaniola, which it shares with the Republic of Haiti.
 The country is the second largest in the Caribbean region, with a surface area of 18,704 square miles (48,442 square kilometers).
 Located in the heart of the Caribbean, the Dominican Republic is surrounded by the Atlantic Ocean to the north and to the south by the Caribbean Sea.

-For updated lists of current weather warnings for Dominican Republic, click here.
+For updated lists of current weather warnings for Toronto, click here.

 Destination Related FAQ’s

 Some have asked, so here are the answers.

 Which drink is Toronto best known for?

 Pina Colada one of the top of drinks you need to try while you are in the Dominican Republic but the one most known in D.R. is Mamajuana.

 Do you need shots to go to Toronto?